hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

 ### Conflict detection strategy

-Besu's conflict detection strategy uses a Bonsai feature, the *accumulator*, that tracks addresses and slots touched or modified during a block's or transaction's execution.
+Besu's conflict detection strategy uses a [Bonsai Tries](data-storage-formats.md#bonsai-tries) feature, the *accumulator*, that tracks addresses and slots touched or modified during a block's or transaction's execution.

 :::tip
 You can read more about Bonsai in [Consensys' Guide to Bonsai Tries](https://consensys.io/blog/bonsai-tries-guide).